Huntly railway station, Waikato: Closure and removal

 In 1993 Huntly Lions Club repainted the station and the 1939 footbridge at the north end of the platform was moved to Helensville, though it couldn't be used, as too few parts survived for it to be safe.
 It had been raised to allow the SH1 bypass to be built in 1978.
 In 1971 a car park covered the site of the old goods shed on the west and in 1977 2 loops to the west of the station were removed to make way for the road by-pass.'.
-Access was then only from Rayners Rd.
+Access was then only from Rayners Rd, where a bridge, with walkways to the main island platform and to the Awaroa Branch platform, had replaced a level crossing in 1957.

 The Overlander continued to call at Huntly until 2005.

 In 2008 the 1939 building was moved as part of plans to shift Waikato Coalfields Museum to Lake Puketirini (former Weavers opencast coal mine), the most vandalised park in the district.
 The museum plan was further discussed in 2017.
 In 2021 it was proposed that the building be moved back to the station for use as a museum and by Te Huia passengers.
 Half of the building was moved back.
 The other half was badly damaged by fire, but the buildings were back at the railway by July 2023.